akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/azureclisign.png)

-2. Select **BASH** from the drop-down in the cloud shell window.
+2. Select the **BASH** from the drop-down in the cloud shell window.

 #### 2.2 Create a Scale Set

-1. Select **Cloud shell** and clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL using below command:-
+1. Select the **Cloud shell** and clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL using below command:-

        git clone https://github.com/asinn826/Ignite2019VMSS-HOL